sahibmundi/SMART-POWER-IOT-PROJECT/README.md

 <p align="center">
   <b>A Smart IoT-Based Power Management System</b>
 </p>
----

 ## 📜 OVERVIEW

 Smart Power is a versatile IoT project that integrates auto and manual Bluetooth modes for controlling various devices, such as appliances.
 It also includes advanced features like water level monitoring and automated light adjustments using LDR sensors.
 The system is designed to optimize power consumption and improve user convenience.

----

-## 🔧 HARDWARE SETUP

-Below is the hardware setup for the Smart Power project:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/998fc8c0-da0b-4acd-bc8f-a62a7a74a074" alt="IMG_20241118_211742_790~5" width="500">